pzelnip/www.codependentcodr.com/content/devopsdaysyyj.md

 This again was one of the "human-side" talks of the day.
-Unfortunately the schedule doesn't have the speaker's name, and I didn't make a note of it, but the presenter told the story of how while working at a company as the head of the ops team, was in the hospital for the birth of his third son when he got a phone call from the CTO telling him that everything was on fire and he needed to fix it.
+Unfortunately the schedule doesn't have the speaker's name, and I didn't make a note of it, but the presenter told the story of how while working at a company as the head of the ops team, was in the hospital for the birth of their third son when they got a phone call from the CTO telling him that everything was on fire and they needed to fix it.
 Inspiring story of the cost of siloing from a human perspective.
 Lots of discussion on techniques they employed to help improve their culture & process over time (blameless post-mortems, release planning, etc).